jiro1010/familytree/README.md

 ```
 ---

-Some LaTeX macros (or commands) to draw a familytree.
+Some LaTeX macros (or commands) to draw a family tree.

 # Install